Daniel091/Daniel091/README.md

 - currently a Software Engineer in Snke OS GmbH, Munich, Germany.

 ## 📜 CV
-- 2019 - University of Sydney 2019
+- 2019 - studied a bit at University of Sydney
-- master of science - in computer science 2020 at the LMU
+- master of science - in computer science 2020 at the Ludwig-Maximilians-Universität in Munich

 ## 💡 Interests
 - languages: C#, Go, Javascript